google/comprehensive-rust/src/borrowing/interior-mutability.md

 # Interior Mutability

 Rust provides a few safe means of modifying a value given only a shared reference to that value.
-All of these replace copmile-time checks with runtime checks.
+All of these replace compile-time checks with runtime checks.

 ## `Cell` and `RefCell`